 Discovering a design is not manufacturable or flawed after production begins is an expensive reckoning.
 Worse still is not knowing design defects exist until end users bring them to your attention in the form of warranty claims or lawsuits.
-Injection molded components and products are highly nuanced, and ignoring factors that influence cycle time — wall thickness, plastic type, mold material, mold cooling, etc. — will likely contribute to poor end product quality.
+Complex injection molded plastic parts are highly nuanced, and ignoring factors that influence cycle time — wall thickness, plastic type, mold material, mold cooling, etc. — will likely contribute to poor end product quality.

-Conversely, working with an injection molder that has an engineering team specially trained in Design for Manufacturability (DfM) and involving them early in the design phase often results in early defect detection and correction before a part is in production.
-This streamlines processes and improves quality without time-consuming rework.
-There is also the added benefit of having the molder’s engineers weigh in on tool design, which could be the unwitting origin of some part defects if not properly optimized for injection molding.
-As a molder with these qualifications, Kaysun provides a free DfM Part Design Review for manufacturers with current or upcoming injection molding projects.
+Working with a custom injection molder that has an engineering team specially trained in Design for Manufacturability (DfM) is key.
+Involving the team early in the design phase often results in defect detection and correction long before a part is in production — streamlining processes and improving quality without time-consuming rework.
+There is also the added benefit of having the molder’s engineers weigh in on tool design which, if not optimized for injection molding, could cause part defects and ultimately sabotage product quality.

 unnecessary secondary operations